Node.js REPL, Inspector, Watch Mode, and SEA

 client <- {"id":1,"result":{...}}

 Object inspection over the protocol uses handles, previews, and explicit release commands.
-A debugger frontend can ask for a remote object, display a preview, then request more properties.
+A debugger frontend can ask for a remote object, show a preview, then request more properties.
 The frontend is not holding the original object by direct reference inside its own JavaScript heap.
-The inspected process keeps the runtime objects, and the protocol describes them.
-That boundary is why a paused process can still show object state to a tool running elsewhere.
+The inspected process keeps the runtime objects.
+The protocol describes them.

-Binding the inspector to a public address exposes a code-execution debugging interface.
+Binding the inspector to a public address exposes a debugging interface that can evaluate code.
 The safe development default is loopback.
 127.0.0.1 means local clients.
 0.0.0.0 means clients that can route to that port may try to connect.
-Firewalls, tunnels, containers, and remote hosts can change who that includes.
-Treat the host binding as a security decision, not a convenience flag.
+Firewalls, tunnels, containers, and remote hosts can change who can reach it.
+Treat the host binding as a security decision.

---inspect-brk and --inspect-wait are startup controls, so they affect preloads too.
-A preload from --require or --import belongs to startup work.
-When the debugger breaks before user code, the exact stop point depends on the mode and loader path, but the purpose is the same: give the debugger a chance to observe code before the application entrypoint has run far.
-That matters when the bug is in configuration bootstrap, preload instrumentation, or top-level module evaluation.
+--inspect-brk and --inspect-wait affect startup, so they also affect preloads.
+A preload from --require or --import is startup work.
+When the debugger breaks before user code, the exact stop point depends on the mode and loader path.
+The purpose is to let the debugger observe code before the application entrypoint has gone far.
+That helps when the bug sits in configuration bootstrap, preload instrumentation, or top-level module evaluation.

-The inspector can be disabled from startup with flags such as --disable-sigusr1, which prevents the old Unix SIGUSR1 inspector activation path.
-Permission-model flags can also restrict inspector use, but runtime permissions are deferred in this curriculum.
-The local point is that the inspector is a process capability.
-Decide at startup whether the process may expose it, then keep programmatic calls consistent with that decision.
+The inspector can also be controlled through startup flags. --disable-sigusr1 prevents the older Unix SIGUSR1 inspector activation path.
+When the permission model is enabled with --permission, programmatic inspector access is blocked unless startup also includes --allow-inspector.
+Runtime permissions are deferred in this curriculum.
+The local takeaway is that the inspector is a process capability.
+Decide at startup whether the process may expose it, then keep programmatic calls aligned with that decision.

 Inspector Sessions from Code